 I’m so pleased with how this turned out.
 That little scene is so cute and not as hard to create as it might look.
 I have a feeling that kangaroo and his friends might have more to say in future projects.
 Watch this space!

-UPDATE 2022 – Sadly the In Good Taste DSP used today has retired and is no longer available from Stampin’ Up!
+UPDATE 2022 – Sadly the In Good Taste DSP and Cinnamon Cider ink pad used on this project have retired and are no longer available from Stampin’ Up!